These Pork Chops with Green Mango Salsa prove how versatile mango is. With a very subtle hint of sweet, it packs all the flavors of the tropics in it.

 - 1 cup of sugar-free mango juice

-- 1/4 cup of Mizkan natural rice vinegar
+- ¼ cup of Mizkan natural rice vinegar

-- 2 large red onions, diced
+- 2 large red onions, , diced

-- 1/4 cup of chopped cilantro
+- ¼ cup of chopped cilantro

 - Mix mango juice, vinegar, ½ teaspoon of freshly-cracked pepper and a teaspoon of kosher salt.
 Place the pork chops in a zippy bag, add the mango mix, marinate in the fridge for two hours.

 - Add the marinade to the skillet with the mango.
 Sprinkle with cilantro and season with kosher salt, chili flakes and pepper to taste.
 Remove the mango salsa from the heat and serve immediately alongside the pork chops.